 Scandalous!
-You’ve Probably Broken One of These Lesser Known New York State Laws
+You’ve Probably Broken One of These Lesser-Known New York State Laws

-If you're scratching your head, wondering what happened to warrant such headlines, New York Governor Andrew Cuomo has admitted to finding a feather shed by an eagle after it flew past him while he was canoeing, picking the feather up off the water, and keeping it.
+If you're scratching your head, wondering what happened to warrant such headlines, then New York Governor Andrew Cuomo admitted to finding a feather shed by an eagle after it flew past him while he was canoeing, picking the feather up off the water, and keeping it.

 My kid once tried to shove his ice cream in the pocket of his jeans.
 Thankfully he didn't try it on a Sunday because if it'd been a Sunday, we could have been in a whole heap of trouble.
 That's right- in the state of New York, it is illegal to walk around on Sunday with an ice cream in your pocket.